thoughtbot/write-yourself-a-roguelike/01 - Creating a character.md

         dexterity: 7
         constitution: 7
         charisma: 7

+Add all the starting attributes according to this chart:

+                  strength  intelligence  wisdom  dexterity  constitution  charisma
+    Archeologist  7         10            10      7          7             7
+    Barbarian     16        7             7       15         16            6
+    Caveman       10        7             7       7          8             6
+    Healer        7         7             13      7          11            16
+    Knight        13        7             14      8          10            17
+    Monk          10        7             8       8          7             7
+    Priest        7         7             10      7          7             7
+    Rogue         7         7             7       10         7             6
+    Ranger        13        13            13      9          13            7
+    Samurai       10        8             7       10         17            6
+    Tourist       7         10            6       7          7             10
+    Valkyrie      10        7             7       7          10            7
+    Wizard        7         10            7       7          7             7

+With the role abilities set we now need to distribute the remaining points.
+In order to do this we'll need to define for each role the probability that a point will be assigned to that ability.
+This is different for each class, so for each role we'll add the correct probability - much like we did with the `starting_attributes`.
+Here is what an entry with attribute probabilities should look like:

-    - name: Barbarian
+    - name: Archeologist
+      hotkey: a
+      races: hdg
+      genders: mf
+      alignments: ln
       starting_attributes:
-        strength: 16
-        intelligence: 7
-        wisdom: 7
-        dexterity: 15
-        constitution: 16
-        charisma: 6
-    - name: Caveman
-      starting_attributes:
-        strength: 10
-        intelligence: 7
-        wisdom: 7
-        dexterity: 7
-        constitution: 8
-        charisma: 6
-    - name: Healer
-      starting_attributes:
         strength: 7
-        intelligence: 7
-        wisdom: 13
-        dexterity: 7
-        constitution: 11
-        charisma: 16
-    - name: Knight
-      starting_attributes:
-        strength: 13
-        intelligence: 7
-        wisdom: 14
-        dexterity: 8
-        constitution: 10
-        charisma: 17
-    - name: Monk
-      starting_attributes:
-        strength: 10
-        intelligence: 7
-        wisdom: 8
-        dexterity: 8
-        constitution: 7
-        charisma: 7
-    - name: Priest
-      starting_attributes:
-        strength: 7
-        intelligence: 7
+        intelligence: 10
         wisdom: 10
         dexterity: 7
         constitution: 7
         charisma: 7
-    - name: Rogue
-      starting_attributes:
-        strength: 7
-        intelligence: 7
-        wisdom: 7
-        dexterity: 10
-        constitution: 7
-        charisma: 6
-    - name: Ranger
-      starting_attributes:
-        strength: 13
-        intelligence: 13
-        wisdom: 13
-        dexterity: 9
-        constitution: 13
-        charisma: 7
-    - name: Samurai
-      starting_attributes:
-        strength: 10
-        intelligence: 8
-        wisdom: 7
-        dexterity: 10
-        constitution: 17
-        charisma: 6
-    - name: Tourist
-      starting_attributes:
-        strength: 7
-        intelligence: 10
-        wisdom: 6
-        dexterity: 7
-        constitution: 7
-        charisma: 10
-    - name: Valkyrie
-      starting_attributes:
-        strength: 10
-        intelligence: 7
-        wisdom: 7
-        dexterity: 7
-        constitution: 10
-        charisma: 7
-    - name: Wizard
-      starting_attributes:
-        strength: 7
-        intelligence: 10
-        wisdom: 7
-        dexterity: 7
-        constitution: 7
-        charisma: 7

-With the role abilities set we now need to distribute the remaining points.
-In order to do this we'll need to define for each role the probability that a point will be assigned to that ability.
-This is different for each class, so for each role we'll add the correct probability - much like we did with the `starting_attributes`.
-Here are the probabilities you should add to `data/roles.yaml` (again the name has been listed for convenience):

-    - name: Archeologist
       attribute_probabilities:
         strength: 20
         intelligence: 20